tecnocrata/gab2018-machine-learning/README.md

     ```
     $ git clone https://github.com/tecnocrata/gab2018-machine-learning.git
     ```

 2. Access directory

     ```
     $ cd gab2018-machine-learning/
     ```

 3. Execute first sample

     ```
     $ python3 01-installation_test.py
     ```

-4. Follow presenter's instrucctions, running samples in sequence
+4. In order to run 02 and 03 samples you must be logged into VM using RDP